Alternatives to Litigation

 Can you mediate a case with major power imbalances between the couple?

-Most cases with a history of domestic violence are not candidates for mediation due to the power imbalance of the parties however, there are times where modifications, custody, access, and property/asset divisions can be addressed in mediation with counsel even with a history of domestic violence and/or abuse.
+Most cases with a history of domestic violence are not good candidates for mediation due to the power imbalance.
+However, there are times when modifications, custody, access and property/asset divisions can be addressed in mediation with counsel even with an imbalance due to abuse or financial disparities.

-How long does a typical divorce mediation process take?
+How long does a typical divorce mediation take?

-Mediation sessions vary from case to case.
-In general there are at least two sessions, one dealing with property and asset division and one to deal with custody, access, child support, etc.
+Cases vary, but in general there are at least two sessions, one dealing with property and asset division and one with custody, access, and child support.

 Can you mediate specific issues without having to mediate the whole case?